 After reading this list, you may be wondering which offshore bank is right for you.

-Like most things in the offshore industry, however, the answer to that question will depend on what you want and what you need.
+Like most things in the offshore industry, the answer to that question depends on what you want and need.

 Additionally, if you’re looking for an offshore business bank account, then you’ll likely need more specific guidance.
 While many of these banks have great options for corporate accounts, this list is geared toward personal banking – not business.